Supply Chain Analyst Visa Sponsorship Jobs in California

 Which companies in California sponsor visas for supply chain analysts?

 Large employers with established immigration programs are the most consistent sponsors for supply chain analyst roles in California.
-Companies like Apple, Google, Amazon, Intel, Cisco, and Lam Research regularly file H-1B petitions for supply chain positions.
+Companies like Apple, Google, Amazon, Intel, Cisco, and Lam Research regularly file H-1B visa petitions for supply chain positions.
 Major retailers with significant California logistics operations, including Target and Walmart distribution centers, also appear in Department of Labor disclosure data for sponsored supply chain roles.

 Which visa types are most common for supply chain analyst roles in California?